Andrew-Malone/autochecker/README.md

-This program takes two pdfs, an imposition and a imposition mock-up, extracts their page numbers, compares them, and then colorizes the pages in the imposition pdf based on whether or not the pages match.
+This program takes two pdfs, an imposition and a imposition mock-up, extracts their page numbers, compares them, and then colorizes the pages in the imposition pdf based on whether or not the pages numbers match.

 MAIN